ryanwalters/sticky-events/README.md

 import { observeStickyEvents, unobserveStickyEvents, StickyEvent } from "sticky-events";

-// Ad'sticky-events'all `.sticky-events` elements on the page
+// Add listeners to all `.sticky-events` elements on the page

 observeStickyEvents();